 Hemophilia is a rare disorder in which your blood doesn't clot normally because it lacks sufficient blood-clotting proteins (clotting factors).
 If you have hemophilia, you may bleed for a longer time after an injury than you would if your blood clotted normally.

 Small cuts usually aren't much of a problem.
 The greater health concern is deep bleeding inside your body, especially in your knees, ankles and elbows.
 That internal bleeding can damage your organs and tissues, and may be life-threatening.

-Hemophilia is a lifelong disease, but with proper treatment and self-care, most people with hemophilia can maintain an active, productive lifestyle.
+Hemophilia is an inherited (genetic) disorder.
+There's no cure yet.
+But with proper treatment and self-care, most people with hemophilia can maintain an active, productive lifestyle.